DiamondLightSource/fast_rsm/docs/source/minimum_setup.rst

 The first details to include in the setup file are where the data is currently saved, and where you would like to output the processed results.
 This information is stored in the following two variables:

+.. confval:: local_data_path

-**local_data_path** : Set this to the directory path where your files are saved, note you will need to include any subdirectories in this path e.g  */dls/i07/data/2025/si36456-5/sample1*
+    Set this to the directory path where your files are saved, note you will need to include any subdirectories in this path e.g  */dls/i07/data/2025/si36456-5/sample1*

+.. confval:: local_output_path

-**local_output_path**: Set this to the path where you want the output from the data processing to be saved e.g.  */dls/i07/data/2025/si36456-5/processing/sample1*
+    Set this to the path where you want the output from the data processing to be saved e.g.  */dls/i07/data/2025/si36456-5/processing/sample1*

 Geometry